-- 7.67 When the outcome of the examination of a dissertation or thesis is an outright fail, the candidate is excluded from studies in the same college for a period of two years.
-The student may apply for admission for the same qualification but must provide a different focus area or working title. - 7.68 Examiners may recommend changes to the registered title of a candidate's dissertation or thesis.
+- 7.68 When the outcome of the examination of a dissertation or thesis is an outright fail, the candidate is excluded from studies in the same college for a period of two years.
+The student may apply for admission for the same qualification but must provide a different focus area or working title. - 7.69 Examiners may recommend changes to the registered title of a candidate's dissertation or thesis.
 In this instance the CGS: Assessment, Research and Examination Support section is requested to amend the title when the final results are submitted by the college and before the results are released to the candidate.
 If different titles are suggested by examiners, the NEC, in consultation with the supervisor, recommends the amended title.
-The candidate will be required to submit the electronic post-assessment copy under the amended title. - 7.69 External examiners should complete the claim form and submit it to the NEC upon submission of their final examination report.
+The candidate will be required to submit the electronic post-assessment copy under the amended title. - 7.70 External examiners should complete the claim form and submit it to the NEC upon submission of their final examination report.
 The NEC must submit the claim forms received from the examiners to the department's administrative person as soon as they are received and not wait until the result is finalised or until he/she has all the claim forms.
-In the case where the curriculum comprises a thesis and a viva voce, the claim form is only submitted to the department's administration person after the viva voce has taken place and the final examiner's report is received.
+In the case where the curriculum comprises a thesis and a viva voce, the claim form is only submitted to the department's administration person after the viva voce has taken place and the final examiner's report is received. - 7.71 A student may appeal the decision of the result within 10 days of receipt of the communication from the University.
+A comprehensive motivation should be directed to the CGS: Assessment, Research and Examination Support section, who will acknowledge receipt of the appeal.
+The section will refer the appeal to the Executive Dean of the college or delegated person, who must in consultation with the NEC and the supervisor provide a written response to the section.
+The section will submit the outcome to the Vice-Principal: Research, Postgraduate Studies, Innovation and Commercialisation or delegated person for approval.
+The section will communicate with the student on the outcome of the appeal.
+The Executive Dean of the College of Graduate Studies must be copied in the submission to the college and the final outcome of the appeal.